Made with high-impact ingredients

 The Ingredients: Hydrating, pimple-fighting, soothing ingredients

-Niacinamide helps improve the appearance of uneven skin tone and protects the skin from UV ray damage.
+Niacinamide helps improve the appearance of uneven skin tone and wrinkles.
 Vitamin C is an antioxidant that reduces the appearance of hyperpigmentation while protecting the skin from free radical damage.
 Arbutin is a water-soluble compound that inhibits enzymes that stimulate pigment-producing cells.
 Licorice root extract is rich in antioxidants and is often used in products to soothe and naturally polish the skin as it blocks enzymes that activate melanin production.
 Finally, tranexamic acid is an anti-inflammatory acid that improves the appearance of dark spots by blocking melanin production.

 The Feel: A tiny, prickly dot